 Pour into a decorative bowl or pitcher and garnish with nutmeg.
 Serve in small punch cups or old-fashioned glasses.

-Recipe courtesy Emeril Lagasse, Emeril's Potluck, HarperCollins Publishers, 2004
+Recipe courtesy of Emeril Lagasse, Emeril's Potluck, HarperCollins Publishers, 2004